Information for Incoming Students

 What is the stretch course (ELWR 2A-2B), and why was I placed there?

 The stretch course (ELWR 2A and 2B) is a two-quarter course for ELL (English Language Learner) students who would benefit from the additional practice and feedback that two quarters of instruction allows.
 Students enrolled in ELWR 2A will receive a grade of IP (in Progress) at the end of the quarter and must take ELWR 2B the following quarter, with the same instructor.
 At the end of ELWR 2B, students will submit their portfolio for evaluation.
 If the portfolio demonstrates readiness for College Writing, the student will pass directly to College Writing.
 If the portfolio does not demonstrate readiness for College Writing, the student will enroll in ELWR 1 the following term.
 Students will not be able to repeat the 2A-2B sequence.

 How many quarters do I have in order to fulfill the ELWR?

 If you are placed in ELWR 1, you have three consecutive quarters to fulfill your ELWR, with fall term counted as quarter number one.
 You may also take ELWR 1 in Summer Session.
 Summer Session does not count as one of your three quarters in fulfilling the ELWR.

-How do I enroll in my Basic Writing Course?
+How do I enroll in my Analytical Writing Course?

 I’ve heard that you need to pass an exit exam before you can pass on to College Writing.
 Is that the case?